AIMultipleAIMultiple

 Facebook uses Natural Language Processing (NLP) to scan and analyze posts, comments, and messages for harmful content.
 NLP algorithms detect keywords and phrases associated with threats and extremist content, while sentiment analysis gauges the emotional tone, flagging posts with extreme negativity or aggression.

 Advanced models identify and then analyze data and the context around specific entities to understand broader implications.
 Topic modeling groups similar posts to identify trends or coordinated campaigns.
 The system recognizes deviations in language and behavior patterns, signaling potential threats.
-Continuous updates and machine learning on large datasets of harmful content enhance detection accuracy and reduce false positives.
+Continuous updates and machine learning on large datasets of harmful content enhance detection accuracy and reduce the number of false positives.
 10

 Financial risk mitigation